 The individual doctorate is based on independent research carried out alone under the supervision of one professor.
-Around 90 per cent of doctoral candidates are following the traditional route.
+This is the traditional path followed by over three quarters of all doctoral students in Germany.

 - Structured PhD programmes

-These programmes offer a form of training similar to that found in English-speaking countries.
+These programmes offer a form of study similar to that found in English-speaking countries.
 You will be supervised by a team and will attend courses, lectures and seminars together with other doctoral students.